zubayer-talukder/Property_management_system/README.md

 ## 📈 Get Started Today!

-Transform your property management experience with this powerful, free tool.
+Transform your property management experience with this powerful tool.
 Whether you're managing a single building or a large portfolio, this system provides everything you need to track rental income, manage properties, and maintain organized records.

 **Ready to begin?** Simply open `index.html` in your browser and start adding your first property!

+**Note:** For commercial use, please contact for licensing: abdullahzubayertalukder@yahoo.com

 ---

-*Last Updated: 06 August 2025 | Version 1.0.0 | Built with ❤️ for property managers worldwide*
+*Last Updated: 06 August 2025 | Version 1.0.0 | Copyright (c) 2025 Abdullah Zubayer Talukder*
+*Licensed under RMSL | Commercial use requires licensing | Contact: abdullahzubayertalukder@yahoo.com*